CosmosPls/JP3Gvault_smartcontracts/README.md

-# JPEGvault_smartcontracts
+# JPEGvault Smart Contracts
-This repo is holding all the JPEGvault smart contract
+This repo is holding all the JPEGvault smart contracts

 Smart contract addresses on mainnet (ETH)